openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

        // pension :-)
     }

-**Note**: A :index:`compile-time error` occurs if an expression of union type is compared to a literal value that does not belong to the values of that union
+**Note**: A :index:`compile-time error` occurs if an expression of a union type is compared to a literal value that does not belong to the values of the union
 type:

 .. code-block:: typescript